ataylor89/Python/oop.md

 With classes and objects, we can create many namespaces for code and data.

-That's because every object has its own namespace.
+This is because every object has its own namespace.
 Every object has its own symbol table.

 It is easy to go on and on about this subject, because there is so much to write and think about.